Kats32/Solar-Storm-Sentinel/README.md

 2. Features Used

 The ASPEX instrument variables used as input features for training are the following:
--trig_counts
+- trig_counts
--coin_trig_counts
+- coin_trig_counts
--peak_det_counts
+- peak_det_counts
--rej_counts
+- rej_counts
--fpga_temp_mon
+- fpga_temp_mon
--ESA1_HV_set
+- ESA1_HV_set
--ESA2_HV_set
+- ESA2_HV_set
--spacecraft_xvel
+- spacecraft_xvel

 The eight features were selected as they show clear variations during disturbances and are available across files.

 3. Data Preprocessing

--The preprocessing pipeline does the following:
+- The preprocessing pipeline does the following:
--Load multiple ASPEX CDF files.
+- Load multiple ASPEX CDF files.
--Extract the required features.
+- Extract the required features.
--Remove fill values (any value equal to -1.0e31).
+- Remove fill values (any value equal to -1.0e31).
--Trim all features to the same length to align them.
+- Trim all features to the same length to align them.
--Normalize them using MinMaxScaler in the range from 0 to 1.
+- Normalize them using MinMaxScaler in the range from 0 to 1.
--Create sliding input sequences of length 50 time steps.
+- Create sliding input sequences of length 50 time steps.
--The target for forecasting is the next time step for one selected feature like trig_counts.
+- The target for forecasting is the next time step for one selected feature like trig_counts.

 After processing, the final shapes are:
--Input (X): number_of_sequences, 50 time steps, 8 features
+- Input (X): number_of_sequences, 50 time steps, 8 features
--Output (y): number_of_sequences
+- Output (y): number_of_sequences

 4. Model Description